San Mateo, California

 Shoreview / North San Mateo (north, near Burlingame border)North Shoreview / Fiesta GardensAbbott MiddleBurlingame High or Mills High

 SMUHSD attendance is by address with multiple boundary lines; some San Mateo addresses near the Burlingame border feed into Burlingame HS.
-Lily verifies the exact high school assignment with the SMUHSD registrar before any offer; this is the single most important pre-offer school step for San Mateo family buyers.
+Lily verifies the exact high school assignment with the SMUHSD registrar before any offer; this is the single most important pre-offer school step for buyers weighing school assignment.

 Highlight schools